 Postgraduate Faculty Officers

-During their time in post, Postgraduate Faculty Officers will work in partnership with senior members of faculty and university staff to take forward a project designed to improve the postgraduate student experience within their faculties – or across the wider university.
+Postgraduate Faculty Officers will work in partnership with senior members of faculty and university staff to take forward a project designed to improve the postgraduate student experience within their faculties – or across the wider university.

 Taking on a Postgraduate Faculty Officer role takes passion and dedication.
-As such, Postgraduate Faculty Officers are paid for their work.
-Officers are line managed by the Vice President Education and the Democracy and Representation Coordinator in the Students’ Union and paid by the University of Stirling Students' Union.
+As such, Postgraduate Faculty Officers are paid for their work and are line managed by the Vice President Education and the Democracy and Representation Coordinator in the Students’ Union.

-Postgraduate Faculty Officers 2021-22
+Postgraduate Faculty Officers 2022-23

 If you have any personal concerns or quieres which do not relate to your module or programme, please contact either the Student Hub or the Students' Union at email@example.com.